laojianzi/laojianzi/README.md

 #### ⭐ Recent Stars

-- [obra/superpowers](https://github.com/obra/superpowers) - An agentic skills framework &amp; software development methodology that works. (today)
+- [obra/superpowers](https://github.com/obra/superpowers) - An agentic skills framework &amp; software development methodology that works.
+(1 day ago)
-- [abiosoft/colima](https://github.com/abiosoft/colima) - Container runtimes on macOS (and Linux) with minimal setup (1 week ago)
+- [abiosoft/colima](https://github.com/abiosoft/colima) - Container runtimes on macOS (and Linux) with minimal setup (2 weeks ago)
-- [github/gh-aw](https://github.com/github/gh-aw) - GitHub Agentic Workflows (1 week ago)
+- [github/gh-aw](https://github.com/github/gh-aw) - GitHub Agentic Workflows (2 weeks ago)
-- [zai-org/GLM-5](https://github.com/zai-org/GLM-5) - GLM-5: From Vibe Coding to Agentic Engineering (1 week ago)
+- [zai-org/GLM-5](https://github.com/zai-org/GLM-5) - GLM-5: From Vibe Coding to Agentic Engineering (2 weeks ago)
 - [lobehub/lobehub](https://github.com/lobehub/lobehub) - The ultimate space for work and life — to find, build, and collaborate with agent teammates that grow with you.
 We are taking agent harness to the next level — enabling multi-agent collaboration, effortless agent team design, and introducing agents as the unit of work interaction.
 (2 weeks ago)

 #### 👯 Check out some of my recent followers